IFTA - An Overview

 What is the difference between IFTA miles and Non-IFTA Miles?

-International Fuel Tax Agreement miles, or IFTA miles, are all miles or kilometers your vehicle traveled in each IFTA-only territory during the quarter, including empty or deadhead miles.
+International Fuel Tax Agreement miles, or IFTA miles, are all miles or kilometers your vehicle traveled in the territory that is covered under IFTA during the quarter, including empty or deadhead miles.

-Miles driven in non-IFTA jurisdictions are known as Non-IFTA State Miles.
+Miles driven in non-IFTA jurisdictions are known as Non-IFTA Miles.
 These jurisdictions include Alaska, Hawaii, the District of Columbia, the Yukon Territory, the Northwest Territories, Nunavut, and Mexico.
-Therefore, as mentioned earlier, the miles you traveled through these jurisdictions are indicated as Non-IFTA State Miles on your IFTA report.

 What does IFTA flagged mean?